 Ninth, the Exchange is proposing new language in Rule 1080(n)(ii)(J) regarding Complex Order PIXL Orders with stock components.
-Specifically, subsection (J)(1) states that a member organizations may only submit Complex PIXL Orders, Complex Orders, and/or PAN responses with a stock/ETF component if such orders/responses comply with the Qualified Contingent Trade Exemption from Rule 611(a) of Regulation NMS pursuant to the Act.
+Specifically, subsection (J)(1) states that a member organizations may only submit Complex PIXL Orders, Initiating Orders, Complex Orders, and/or PAN responses with a stock/ETF component if such orders/responses comply with the Qualified Contingent Trade Exemption from Rule 611(a) of Regulation NMS pursuant to the Act.
 Member organizations submitting such orders with a stock/ETF component represent that such orders comply with the Qualified Contingent Trade Exemption.
-Members of FINRA or the NASDAQ Stock Market ("NASDAQ") are required to have a Uniform Service Bureau/Executing Broker Agreement ("AGU") with

-Nasdaq Options Services LLC in order to trade orders containing a stock/ETF component; firms that are not members of FINRA or NASDAQ are required to have a Qualified Special Representative ("QSR") arrangement with Nasdaq Options Services LLC ("NOS") in order to trade orders containing a stock/ETF component.
+Members of FINRA or the NASDAQ Stock Market ("NASDAQ") are required to have a Uniform Service Bureau/Executing Broker Agreement ("AGU") with Nasdaq Options Services LLC in order to trade orders containing a stock/ETF component; firms that are not members of FINRA or NASDAQ are required to have a Qualified Special Representative ("QSR") arrangement with Nasdaq Options Services LLC ("NOS") in order to trade orders containing a stock/ETF component.

-New subsection (J)(2) states that where one component of a Complex PIXL Order is the underlying security, the Exchange shall electronically communicate the underlying security component of a Complex PIXL Order to NOS, its designated broker-dealer, for immediate execution.
+New subsection (J)(2) states that where one component of a Complex PIXL Order, Initiating Order, Complex Order, or PAN response is the underlying security, the Exchange shall electronically communicate the underlying security component of a Complex PIXL Order to NOS, its designated broker-dealer, for immediate execution.
 Such execution and reporting will occur otherwise than on the Exchange and will be handled by NOS pursuant to applicable rules regarding equity trading.

-And, new subsection (J)(3) states that when the short sale price test in Rule 201 of Regulation SHO is triggered for a covered security, NOS will not execute a short sale order in the underlying covered security component of a Complex PIXL Order, Complex Order, or PAN response if the price is equal to or below the current national best bid.
-However, NOS will execute a short sale order in the underlying covered security component of a Complex PIXL Order if such order was stopped at price which was equal to or better than the national best bid at the time of order receipt and is being executed by the Initiating Member or when the Complex PIXL Order, Complex Order, or PAN response being executed is marked "short exempt," regardless of whether it is at a price that is equal to or below the current national best bid.
-If NOS cannot execute the underlying covered security component of a Complex PIXL Order in accordance with Rule 201 of Regulation SHO pursuant to the Act, the Complex PIXL Order, Complex Order, or PAN response will be canceled back to the entering member organization.
-For purposes of this paragraph, the term "covered security" shall have the same meaning as in SR-Phlx-2013-22 Page 57 of 74
+And, new subsection (J)(3) states that when the short sale price test in Rule 201 of Regulation SHO31 is triggered for a covered security, NOS will not execute a short sale order in the underlying covered security component of a Complex PIXL Order, Initiating Order, Complex Order, or PAN response if the price is equal to or below the current national best bid.32 However, NOS will execute a short sale order in the underlying covered security component of a Complex PIXL Order, Complex Order, or PAN response if such order is marked "short exempt," regardless of whether it is at a price that is equal to or below the current national bid.
+33 If short sale restrictions of Rule 201 are in effect at the end of the Auction and either the Complex PIXL Order or the Initiating Order consists of a stock/ETF component which is a short sale, NOS will execute the short sale order in the underlying covered security component if such order is able to be executed at a price which is above than the national best bid at the time of execution.
+If NOS cannot execute the underlying covered security component of a Complex PIXL Order or Initiating Order in accordance with Rule 201 of Regulation SHO, the Exchange will cancel back the Complex PIXL Order and Initiating Order to the entering member